LendingTree is an online loan marketplace that allows potential borrowers to receive multiple loan offers by filling out just one form.

 All of LendingTree’s offers are for unsecured loans, so you don’t have to worry about putting up any type of collateral, such as your car, house, or savings just to get a loan.
-Interest rates depend on a number of factors, including your credit score, how much you borrow, and the term of the loan.
+Your interest rate will depend on a number of factors, including your credit score, how much you borrow, and the term of the loan.

 Because of the nature of LendingTree where you are given multiple offers from different lenders, it’s not uncommon to see a range of rates when you do receive proposals.

-However, their lender partners offer rates as low as 5.32% APR and can go all the way up to 36%.
+However, LendingTree’s partners your interest rate could be as low as 5.32% APR and can go all the way up to 36%.
 You could see variations in interest rates as high as nearly 5% depending on your financial history.

 Loan amounts vary from $1,000 to $35,000.
 Funds can be used for a variety of reasons, including debt consolidation, college tuition, home renovation projects, vehicles, business expenses, and even as a down payment on a property.

-There are no application fees associated with LendingTree, but as a borrower, you will be responsible for any fees associated with taking out the loan, including origination fees and closing costs.
+There are no application fees associated with LendingTree.
+However, depending on the lender, there could be an origination fee.
 Finally, most borrowers using LendingTree have a credit score of at least 660.

 Start off by choosing the kind of loan you want.
 The most popular categories include debt and credit card consolidation, home improvement, vacations, wedding expenses, and medical expenses.

 From there you’ll fill out a request form, which can be completed either online or over the phone.
-You’ll be asked questions about your desired loan amount, your employment, and your income, all of which will need to be verified later in the process.
+You’ll be asked questions about your desired loan amount, your employment, social security number, and your income, all of which will need to be verified later in the process.